Loading...

 css file and modify the contents to provide suitable styling rules for your web pages.

-Aisha says, "I modified quite a few rules in the CSS files to style my webpage, so that could have been things like changing the font style or changing the font colour."
-Remember to consider your audience and purpose of your website when changing the style.
+Aisha says, "I modified quite a few rules in the CSS files to style my web pages." so that could have been things like changing the font style or changing the font color.

 Aisha says, "I tested my website and was really pleased that all the hyperlinks worked.

-It was easy to navigate around the page and the webpages were styled as I expected."
+It was easy to navigate around the page and the web pages were styled as I expected."
 Did your website work as you expected, or did you have to go and fix anything?
-Okay, we've come to the end of today's lesson and you've done a fantastic job, so well done.
+Okay, we've come to the end of today's lesson, and you've done a fantastic job, so well done.

-The A tag is used to interlink webpages and help users navigate a website easily.
+The <a> tag is used to interlink web pages and help users navigate a website easily.

 Testing helps you identify and fix errors and improve the user experience for website visitors.

-I hope you've enjoyed today's lesson and I'm sure your websites look absolutely fantastic.
+I hope you've enjoyed today's lesson, and I'm sure your websites look absolutely fantastic.

 See you again soon.